ray-project/ray/doc/source/cluster/configure-manage-dashboard.md

 When you start a single-node Ray cluster on your laptop, you can access the dashboard through a URL printed when Ray is initialized (the default URL is `http://localhost:8265`).

-When you start a Ray cluster via the {ref}`VM cluster launcher <vm-cluster-quick-start>` or {ref}`KubeRay operator <kuberay-quickstart>`, Ray Dashboard will be launched but the dashboard port is not publicly exposed.
-Additional setup is needed if you want to access the Ray Dashboard from your laptop's browser.
+When you start a remote Ray cluster via the {ref}`VM cluster launcher <vm-cluster-quick-start>`, {ref}`KubeRay operator <kuberay-quickstart>` or manual configuration, Ray Dashboard will be launched on the head node but the dashboard port may not be publicly exposed.
+Additional setup is needed if you want to access the Ray Dashboard from outside the head node.

-### Port forwarding
 ::::{tab-set}

 :::{tab-item} VM Cluster Launcher
+**Port forwarding**
 You can securely port-forward local traffic to the dashboard via the ``ray dashboard`` command.